tbroyer/blog.ltgt.net/_posts/2015-03-01-most-build-tools-misuse-javac.md

 ---

-Over the past couple years, I've been looking more closely to the build tools I use and trying to imaging what the _[ultimate build tool]_ would look like.
+Over the past couple years, I've been looking more closely to the build tools I use and trying to imagine what the _[ultimate build tool]_ would look like.
 Doing that, I regularly stumble on mistakes in one tool that seem to be copied over most (if not all) of them like _cargo cult_.
 Recently, I've had gripes with `javac`, or more accurately how it's used by build tools, and started